edgio-docs/edgio-docs/guides/next.md

 </Link>
 ```

-Note that if you don't provide a `url` prop to `Prefetch`, you must specify the `passHref` prop on `Link` in order for the `Prefetch` component to know what URL to prefetch.
+Note that if you don't provide a `url` prop to `Prefetch`, you must specify the `passHref` prop on `Link` in order for the `Prefetch` component to know which URL to prefetch.

 ## Routing

-{{ PRODUCT_NAME }} supports Next.js's built-in routing scheme for both page and api routes, including Next.js 9's clean dynamic routes.
+{{ PRODUCT_NAME }} supports Next.js's built-in routing scheme for both page and API routes, including Next.js 9's clean dynamic routes.
 The default `routes.js` file created by `{{ CLI_NAME }} init` sends all requests to Next.js via a fallback route:

 ```js
 // This file was automatically added by {{ CLI_NAME }} deploy.